elugens/hello-javascript/docs/additional-questions/network-requests/fetch-api.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The integrity option allows to check if the response matches the known-ahead checksum.
 The specification's supported hash functions are SHA-256, SHA-384, and SHA-512.
 There might be others, depending on the browser.
 For example, we are downloading a file, and we know that is SHA-256 checksum is “abcdef” (an actual checksum is more extended, of course).
 Fetch calculates SHA-256 on its own and compares it with our string.
-In case of a mismatch, an error gets triggered.
+In case of a mismatch, an error triggers.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />